-Uncertain 1ax Positions Management evaluates and records tax liabilities for uncertain tax positions based on the probability of ultimately sustaining the tax deductions or income positions.
+Management evaluates and records tax liabilities for uncertain tax positions based on the probability of ultimately sustaining the tax deductions or income positions.
 Management assesses the probabilities of successfully defending the tax deductions or income positions based upon statutory, judicial or administrative authority.

 At December 31, 2005 and 2004, the Company had \$1.2 million and \$3.7 million, respectively, of liabilities for uncertain tax positions related to tax deductions or income positions taken on tax returns.
 Management believes the tax deductions or income positions are properly treated on such tax returns, but has recorded reserves based upon its assessment of the probabilities that certain deductions or income positions may not be sustained when the returns are audited.
-The tax returns containing these tax deductions or income positions are ultimately sustained, the Company will reverse these tax provisions to net income.
+The tax returns containing these tax deductions or income positions are currently under audit or will likely be audited.
+The timing of the resolution of these audits is uncertain.
+If the positions are ultimately sustained, the Company will reverse these tax provisions to net income.
 If the positions are not ultimately sustained, the Company may be required to make cash payments plus interest.
 During 2005, the Company reversed \$2.0 million of previously recorded liabilities for uncertain tax positions.

-Internal Revenue Service Settlement In November 2002, KCP&L accepted a settlement offer related to the proposed disallowance of interest deductions on corporate-owned life insurance (COLI) loans.
+Internal Revenue Service Settlement

+In November 2002, KCP&L accepted a settlement offer related to the proposed disallowance of interest deductions on corporate-owned life insurance (COLI) loans.
 The offer allowed 20% of the interest originally deducted and taxed only 20% of the gain on surrender of the COLI policies.
 KCP&L surrendered the policies in February 2003.
-KCP&L paid \$1.3\$ million to the IRS in 2003 to satisfy the liability associated with the surrender.
-In December 2004, KCP&L settled the 1995-1999 IRS audit and paid tax of \$7.3\$ million and interest of \$4.2\$ million related to the disallowed COLI interest deduction.
+KCP&L paid \$1.3 million to the IRS in 2003 to satisfy the liability associated with the surrender.
+In December 2004, KCP&L settled the 1995-1999 IRS audit and paid tax of \$7.3 million and interest of \$4.2 million related to the disallowed COLI interest deduction.
 KCP&L accrued for these payments in 2000.